 Sulata Pop, Faith Parent

 To be registered in the Education Queensland Home Education Unit, parents will need to develop a recognised (usually ACARA) program and have this approved.

-This involves:
+Faith facilitates a variety of sport, co-curricular activities and workshops so you and your student can connect with other families.
+At Faith, relationships are key, because we know that it is foundational for educational success.
 Each day may look different for our families in Distance Education – we have families across the state, in cities, regionally and in remote locations, each with their own needs.

 We know that education begins at home.
 By strengthening the partnership between school and home, we equip students with the ability to grow personally, academically and most importantly, spiritually, with the support of their families.